IsaacVerm/mad-trick-explainer/doc/how-to/run-cypress-tests-in-docker.md

 The following steps assume `XQuartz` has been installed as explained [here](../how-to/setup-local-environment.md) in the tests section.

-### add IP address local machine to list of allowed X11 hosts
+### Add IP address local machine to list of allowed X11 hosts

 By default forwarding is [not allowed](https://www.businessnewsdaily.com/11035-how-to-use-x11-forwarding.html) on Mac.
 You have to explicitly add the IP address of your local machine to the list of allowed X11 hosts: